srid/neuron/guide/Guide/Plugins/Directory Tree.md

 - automatically create a [[folgezettel-heterarchy]] from a directory zettel with the zettels for its contents
 - automatically tag the zettels created with their on-disk path

-Once Neuron generates the [[zettelkasten]], the directory structure is discarded from memory and not used in the [[web]].
-All of the generated notes are made accessible at the 'top' level of the generated site--you don't need to navigate down the on-disk directory structure in the [[web]].
+Once Neuron generates the [[Zettelkasten]], the directory structure is discarded from memory and not used in the [[Web interface]].
+All of the generated notes are made accessible at the 'top' level of the generated site--you don't need to navigate down the on-disk directory structure in the [[Web interface]].

-This is one reason why it's good practice to give your directories an [[atomic]] [[id]]--once you've generated your zettelkasten, you no longer have the parent directories around to provide context.
+This is one reason why it's good practice to give your directories an [[Atomic and autonomous]] [[id]]--once you've generated your zettelkasten, you no longer have the parent directories around to provide context.
 The example from before, `./Home/Projects`, would create a note for your home projects with the ID `Projects`--we can no longer tell that it is specifically **home** projects.
 (The other reason it is good to have unique IDs is to avoid ID clash, as covered above.)

 ### Automatically created folgezettel heterarchies